hotsh/rstat.us/README.md

 And start the server:

-    $ rackup
+    $ rails server

 Bam!
-Visit http://localhost:9292/ in your browser, and you'll be good.
+Visit <http://localhost:9292/> in your browser, and you'll be good.

 To run the tests you may want to make use of `bundle exec` so you don't get mixed up with different versions of gems that might or might not work with